James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

 **Finding 1: even the LABELED BN affine is NEGATIVE.** Fitting γ, β with per-class labels makes the W0 decode *worse* on both conditions (−0.06 fog, −0.10 crosstalk).
-The BN layer — even given labels and full freedom to scale + shift each channel — cannot recover the collapse.
+The BN layer, even given labels and full freedom to scale + shift each channel, cannot recover the collapse.
 This is a negative for *this specific attempt at retraining the BN* (per-channel affine aligned to clean per-class means), not a blanket "the BN idea is dead for all metrics": a later iteration could switch the "correctness" metric (e.g. fit the affine to minimize